Vidéo Gag

-Vidéo Gag (pronounced vee-day-oh gag) is a French television series that airs weekly on French broadcast channel TF1.
-It is essentially a French version of America's Funniest Home Videos or the British You've Been Framed! and uses hilarious videos sent in by viewers.
-Although the videos are primarily French in origin, it also uses other videos from other countries on occasion.
+Vidéo Gag (pronounced vee-day-oh gag) is a French television series that aired weekly on French broadcast channel TF1.
+It was a French version of America's Funniest Home Videos or the British You've Been Framed!.
+It used hilarious videos sent in by viewers.
+Although the videos were primarily French in origin, it also used other videos from other countries on occasion.

-Vidéo Gag has two hosts: Sebastien Follin (who as of 2005 also gives the weather on the TF1 news) and Olivia Adriaco, a famous French model and TV personality.
-Previously, it was hosted by Bernard Montiel and Alexandre Debanne.
+Vidéo Gag was last presented by Sebastien Follin and Olivia Adriaco Previously, it was hosted by Bernard Montiel and Alexandre Debanne.